Table of contents

 - Ask your technical team to test everything again (and then one more time)

 If you’re using a third-party vendor for anything, make sure your systems are integrated with theirs.
 Double-check this one.

 It’s an absolute must that you have a contingency plan.
 Have your tech team ready should anything go kaput.

 Your warehouses need to be ready to accommodate a mammoth-sized increase in stocks.
 That, coupled with the fact that you also have to move inventory fast, is a big challenge.

 Group your incoming inventory from the fastest to slowest moving.
 It would make sense to place the fastest moving items at a central location in the warehouse—so that they can be picked and delivered in the minimum possible time.

-The slower moving items can be placed in areas that are away from the shipping dock.
+The slower-moving items can be placed in areas that are away from the shipping dock.
 You’ll be surprised how much time you’ll save while processing and fulfilling orders.
-You’ll also cut down on labor costs that way.
+You’ll also cut down on labor and logistics costs that way.

 Reorganize pick and pack lines.
 It will help improve the capacity of each station.
 It also makes sense to sort packing stations based on the type of packaging (premium, gift wrap, or personalized greeting).
 It won’t hurt to dedicate a few pick and pack stations to only fast-moving merchandise.